Posted on 2 Comments

 The Parke was demolished first, which made for a strange sight, the handful of years that Damon’s continued to limp along.
 It was this outdated vaguely Tudor looking building in front of a barren field.
 You kind of knew at a glance that it wasn’t going to be long for this world.
 Their best bet would have been a brand new facility, and that never happened.

-2781: As has this place, Across The Field Store.
-Inside what once was a quaint little church, you will now find – what else? – a shop dedicated to selling Buckeye apparel.
+2781: Currently empty, but used to be Across The Field.
+Inside what once was a quaint little church, you would have found – what else? – a shop dedicated to selling Buckeye apparel.

 2355: Jack Nicklaus Museum.
 Honoring possibly the most famous athlete ever to hail from this fine city, and certainly the greatest golfer.
 This is one of these places I keep meaning to check out but, you know, haven’t.